Australian International Documentary Conference: History

 First established in 1987, AIDC began life as a biennial conference.
 Over time the event has moved to several different regions in Australia, mostly being held in capital cities.
 Over the years it has grown from being a small conference with a few international guests, to being a major annual international event.
 Serving both the commercial and creative needs of the industry, the conference provides a marketplace for documentary product for national and international buyers and distributors, showcases the work of Australian and international documentary makers, and creates a forum to discuss content, craft, technology and future directions.

 It was as a result of the first AIDC, held in 1987 at McLaren Vale, in the heart of South Australia's wine growing region, that the ABC introduced its pre-sale commissioning system.

 It was held in Melbourne in 2006 (and possibly previous to this), before relocating back to Adelaide for five successful years until 2015, again moving to Melbourne in 2016.
-In that year it was held at the Australian Centre for the Moving Image (ACMI).
+In that year it was held at the Australian Centre for the Moving Image (ACMI), and remained there for four years.
+In 2020, the event moved to State Library Victoria for one edition.
+The conference was held online in 2021 due to the COVID-19 pandemic in Australia, before returning to ACMI for following editions.

 Description

-AIDC is a not-for-profit organisation committed to the sustainability of documentary, factual and unscripted storytelling.
-Its goal is to connect creators, purveyors and viewers of non-fiction screen content in ways that promote business, inspire creativity and ignite social change.